AdobeDocs/experience-cloud.en/help/experience-rollouts/guides/console/environments-overview.md

 ## Best practices {#best-practices}

+Follow these recommendations to avoid configuration errors and protect your production audience:

 * Always create and test feature flags in **Stage** first.
 * Validate audience rules, percentage rollouts, and targeting logic in Stage before replicating in Production.
 * Use the [cross-environment workflow](../../cross-environment/cross-environment-concept.md) to view and manage flag status across environments.